Roseiguado/Marlen1684.github.io/home.md

 # About Me

 My name is Marlen Brito.
 I'm a code student.
-I live with my 3 kids in a very small but warming apartment.
+I live with my 3 kids in a very small but cuzy apartment.
 That aparment is our little piece of heaven.
 We have a beautiful and silly dog called Pepita.
 I'm totally in love with this new journey in my life.
 Be here, at school learning again, it's a dream come true.

 # Goals

-I just stared the CTRL+SHIFT Code Scool.
+I just started the CTRL+SHIFT Code Scool.
 My goal is be prepared, be successful.
 I want to learn everything about computer science.
 I really want to become a good developer.
 Then I'll be a better provider for my kids.
 I would like to say that I'm doing this only for them, but no. I'm doing this for me too.
 I just learn that the only way to teach them and guide them to the right way in life it's through my example.